Countries and regions

 The JCPOA and its implementation open up the possibility of a gradual but substantive reengagement with Iran at different levels, including bilateral trade.

-- China and the United Arab Emirates are now Iran's main trade partners, followed by the EU.
+- The United Arab Emirates and China are now Iran's main trade partners, accounting for 23,6% and 22,3% of Iran's trade respectively.
+The EU only ranks as the fifth trade partner of Iran, accounting for 6,0% of Iran's trade.
 The EU used to be the first trading partner of Iran before the current sanctions regime.

 |Year||EU imports||EU exports||Balance|